Profunctorial algebras: Extending to two-sided discrete fibrations

+\looseness=-1 These references all consider extensions of functors as both oplax or strict functors.
+It should be noted that Barr does not ask for the $\Set$-functor to be extended to preserve surjections, corresponding to the co-fully-faithful arrows, because this is automatic when the Axiom of Choice is assumed to hold; thus, in his case, an oplax extension is always possible.
+The question of extending natural transformations is explicitly considered only in the context of $\Set$ and that of regular categories.
+Dealing with modifications is instead one of the main novelties of our setting, as of course they trivialize in the locally posetal case.

 \looseness=-1 Our main new example is an extension theorem in the $2$-category of $\mathcal{V}$-enriched categories, where $\mathcal V$ is any complete and cocomplete symmetric monoidal closed category.
 Indeed, \Cref{thm:dfibs-bicategory} applies to $\op{\mathcal V\Cat}$ by~\cite[Lem.\ 4.3.5]{loregianCategoricalNotionsFibration2020}, and its TSDFs correspond to $\mathcal V$-enriched profunctors~\cite[Thm.\ 4.3.2]{loregianCategoricalNotionsFibration2020}.
-An analogous extension theorem was proved for \emph{strict} functors in the case where $\mathcal{V}$ is a quantale --- a single-object monoidal category --- in~\cite[Thm.\ 5.10]{bilkovaRelationLiftingApplication2013}, where the result is also claimed, though without proof, for an abitrary base of enrichment $\mathcal V$.
+An analogous extension theorem was proved for \emph{strict} functors in the locally posetal case where $\mathcal{V}$ is a quantale --- a sup-lattice which is monoidal closed as a category --- in~\cite[Thm.\ 5.10]{bilkovaRelationLiftingApplication2013}, where the result is also claimed, though without proof, for an abitrary base of enrichment $\mathcal V$. \end{example}

-\looseness=-1 The main difference in our setting is the need to treat \emph{modifications} and coherence data, which trivialize in the above cases. \end{example}
+\begin{remark} Shortly after the first version of this paper was made public, a similar extension theorem appeared independently in Street's \cite{streetHomodularPseudofunctorsBicategories2026}, who also points to \cite{gouzouCaracterisationDist1973,gouzouCaracterisationDistXBicategorieXSommes1975} for earlier, restricted versions of the result (notably for the case of $\K = \Cat$).
+While we work with stronger conditions than in \cite{streetHomodularPseudofunctorsBicategories2026}, two aspects of our work does not appear there.
+First, while Street only considers how to extend pseudofunctors to pseudofunctors, we also consider the weaker case when the extended functor is only oplax, and study how to also extend natural transformations and modifications.
+Second, we give explicit proofs for the coherence axioms in Appendix \ref{app:A3}, using the graphical language of \emph{string diagrams}. \end{remark}